 A duct lift is a lifting device used to raise duct systems to the desired level for installation.

-Workers who install heating and air conditioning duct hangers and ductwork may face hazards from lifting and carrying (manual materials handling).
+Workers who install heating and air conditioning duct hangers and ductwork may face hazards from stooped postures.

-Lifting heavy materials during the installation of heating and air conditioning duct hangers and ductwork can cause injury to muscles, nerves, discs and ligaments of the low back.
+Prolonged bending of the back while installing heating and air conditioning duct hangers and ductwork can cause injury to muscles, nerves, discs and ligaments of the low back.
 Non-specific low back pain is not the result of a fall or some other acute traumatic injury, so it can be difficult to identify a specific event that led to the injury.
-Repetitive lifting can lead to low back muscle strain, ligament sprain, a bulging or herniated disc, or other back problems.
+Continuous work in a 'stooped posture' can lead to low back muscle strain, ligament sprain, a bulging or herniated disc, or other back problems.

 - Work-related lifting and forceful movements